amorphic/jimternet/content/pages/about.md

 Author: admin
 Slug: about

-My name is James and I am currently employed as a DevOps engineer in Sydney, Australia.
+My name is James Stewart.
+I'm a music-lover, home-brewer, husband, father and long-time technology enthusiast.
+An IT professional for over a decade, I am currently employed as a Devops Engineer in Sydney, Australia where I specialise in Linux, Python and Monitoring.

 My work days and a great deal of my spare time are spent making, breaking and fixing things both inside and outside the realm of technology.

-Through all of this I learn a lot and The Jimternet is a place for me to share knowledge that I gather through my experiences.
-I hope that you find it useful.
+The Jimternet is a place for me to share what I learn along the way.

 Contact/follow me: